mhucka/SoManyLanguages/README.md

+This page is an attempt to provide a concise yet complete list of every known, publicly-released, higher-level programming language.
+It excludes [machine languages](https://en.wikipedia.org/wiki/Machine_code) and efforts that are unknown outside of their developers (e.g., pet projects,  conceptual projects that never evolve into concrete implementations, and so on).

+This list is incomplete.
+You can help improve it!
+Please use pull requests to submit updates and corrections, and use the issue tracker to bring up other problems.

 *Table of contents*: [#](#names-beginning-with-numbers-or-symbols) | [**A**](#a) | [**B**](#b) | [**C**](#c) | [**D**](#d) | [**E**](#e) | [**F**](#f) | [**G**](#g) | [**H**](#h) | [**I**](#i) | [**J**](#j) | [**K**](#k) | [**L**](#l) | [**M**](#m) | [**N**](#n) | [**O**](#o) | [**P**](#p) | [**Q**](#q) | [**R**](#r) | [**S**](#s) | [**T**](#t) | [**U**](#u) | [**V**](#v) | [**W**](#w) | [**X**](#x) | [**Y**](#y) | [**Z**](#z) |

 #### (Names beginning with numbers or symbols)